fbpx

 Policies and Guidelines for Good and Safe Horsemanship

-• No one except barn employees is permitted in the barn unless the management staff is present.
+• No one except barn employees are permitted in the barn unless the management staff is present.

 • Be considerate of people and animals.